ZengruiHan/ZengruiHan.github.io/_pages/research.md

 # Summary of my research papers

 ### Hanlon-Hicks-Lazarev resolution revisited, with Lev Borisov.
-In preparation.

 Hanlon, Hicks and Lazarev constructed resolutions of structure sheaves of toric substacks by certain line bundles on the ambient toric stacks.
-In this paper, we give a new and simpler proof of their result.
+In this paper, we give a new and substantially simpler proof of their result.

 ### Stringy Hodge numbers of Pfaffian double mirrors and Homological Projective Duality.